 Cohen once weighed over 300lbs and thought he was destined for a life of obesity.
-He then decided to lose over 120lbs and now competes in ultramarathons.
+He then decided to lose over 120lbs and started to compete in ultramarathons which are running events that exceed the 26.2 miles of a marathon.
 When asked what advice he would give others Cohen said “Believe in yourself and know that the hard work will be worth it.
 I had always believed I would be overweight for the rest of my life.
 I put limitations on my potential.
 Anyone can do what I have done and there is nothing special about me.
 The only difference between myself and someone else is our starting date.”

 Award winning actor Ann Dowd was 56 years old when she landed a role in the 2012 movie Compliance that would shift her career.
 In 2014 she was cast in the HBO series The Leftovers and in 2017, she began playing Aunt Lydia on the Hulu series The Handmaid's Tale.
 Through the decades of navigating bit parts and heartbreak Dowd said she “had an unshakable faith that all would work out” and told the audience in one speech to “Keep your love story alive—and by love story, I mean the love you have for the work that you do—for it is a pure and powerful dynamic, and it will sustain you.”